helium/HIP/0137-remove-cn470-from-iot-poc.md

 [A recently produced report](files/0137/cn470-gaming.pdf) shows that 9,738,419 IOT rewards in one epoch were going to the CN470 region whilst gaming detection methods can show over 86.9% of this is gaming, with the remaining hotspots being hard to confirm if they are gaming or not.
 This 9.7M IOT is 13.6% of the PoC and Data Transfer rewards available each Epoch

 Currently the CN470 region accounts for 1,563DC ($0.01563) per Epoch of data transfer.
-This figure is minute in proportion to the number of Hotspots deployed In China, compared to other countries of large Hotspot deployments
+This figure is minute in proportion to the number of Hotspots deployed in China, compared to other countries of large Hotspot deployments

 ## Stakeholders